-Top three things to see in the Galapagos Islands
+Top three things to do in the Galapagos Islands

 There are many wonderful experiences to be had on this fascinating archipelago.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to see in the Galapagos.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in the Galapagos.

 Discover unique creatures

 These wild pinpricks of land - sitting a thousand kilometres off the coast of Ecuador and slap-bang on the equator - are home to some of Earth’s most extraordinary creatures.
 Wildlife is everywhere, and you get the impression that the animals are in charge.
 The archipelago is home to some of the highest rates of endemism on the planet, allowing us to see evolution at close quarters.
 Adaptations to the harsh environment are extreme, unique, and still occurring in many species.

 The spice of life